MGAP Training Programs

 "Education is the most powerful weapon which you can use to change the world."~Nelson Mandela

-Your password will be provided to you once your in home interview is complete or your fee is paid.
+the weblink and password will be provided to you once your in home interview is complete.

-For Non MGAP people who wish to take the course, the cost is $100.00.
+For non-adopters who wish to take the course, the cost is $175.00.
+Special rates for rescue dogs.

-MGAP provides each new adopter with a free pre-adoption online training course.
+MGAP provides each new adopter with a free pre-adoption on-line training course.
 The course includes audio as well as the video.You can sit down with a cup of tea and go through this at your own pace and view more than one time.
 You will gain skills and knowledge that will give you the tools and confidence to take you to the next level in dog knowledge and training.
-Once you have this ability you will be appling it to many different situations for years to come.
-There is also a section just for the children.
-This is fun for them, simple and they will learn so much valualbe information that will last a lifetime.
+Once you have this ability you will be applying it to many different situations for years to come.
+There is also a section just for the children on canine body language.
+This is fun for them, simple and they will learn so much valuable information that will last a lifetime.

 Please note, this is a course to teach the owners how dogs think and how to understand and train them more effectively.
-As well, you will learn all about the reitred racing greyhound and what the adjustment into pet life will be like.
-How they are different than other breeds and what you need to know to make the transition as smooth as possible for both dog and owners.
+As well, you will learn all about the retired racing greyhound and what the adjustment into pet life will be like.
+If you are adopting another breed, you can skip the Greyhounds slides (but who would want to??).
+The training program is for ALL of our breeds!
 Why is positive leadership so important and how can we get that?
 Many MGAP members have taken the course more than once, (at no charge) as it is that valuable.
-Even folks who have owed greys for many years and fosterd many times, go back again and take notes.
+Even folks who have owed greys for many years and fostered many times, go back again and take notes.
 It makes all the difference.
+See our testimonials for further info.

 You will Learn:

--What to expect; and how to deal with all the adjustment issues of your new Greyhound.
+-What to expect; and how to deal with all the adjustment issues of your new dog

 -How to build the best possible relationship with your new best friend.